Sally-14/Constellation-Challenge-2019/README.md

 # Constellation-Challenge-2019

-A group project where we applied Machine Learning and Sentiment Analysis (Natural Language Process) onto analyzing the company Mercado Libre and making a decision of whether or not to invest in the company.
+Group project where we applied Machine Learning and Sentiment Analysis (Natural Language Process) to analyze the company Mercado Libre and decide whether or not to invest in the company.

+For more details of the project please see our presentation.

 Collaborated with Benjamin Albert and Giovanna Lemos Ribeiro